What Is The Wash Sale Rule?

 It should be made clear that it is not illegal to make a wash sale.
 It is, however, illegal to claim an improper tax benefit.

 Triggering the wash sale rule does not mean you lose all potential value in losing money.
-For the sake of example, suppose again that you have 100 Microsoft shares acquired at a price of $35.
+For the sake of example, suppose again that you have 100 shares of a stock acquired at a price of $35.
 The current market price is $25.

 The original $1,000 loss does not disappear.
 In fact, it is simply added to your cost basis for the shares you purchased to replace the shares you sold.
-Thus, your cost basis for the 100 Microsoft shares is $2,700, which you paid to repurchase the shares, plus the original $1,000 loss, or $3,700.
+Thus, your cost basis for the 100 shares is $2,700, which you paid to repurchase the shares, plus the original $1,000 loss.
+That leaves you with $3,700.
 Notice that you are still holding this very valuable loss since the share price is $27, and your cost basis is $37 per share.
-The loss will reduce any gains on your newly repurchased shares, or increase losses should you liquidate your position in the future.
+The loss will reduce any gains on your newly repurchased shares.
+It will also increase losses should you liquidate your position in the future.

 The Bottom Line on the Wash Sale Rule

 The wash sale rule creates an invisible line through time that separates different investments for tax purposes.
 If you sell an investment at a loss and repurchase a similar investment within 30 days, the IRS says the time between buying and selling is not significant enough for an investor to claim the loss from the initial transaction.
-The loss is added to the cost basis for your repurchase, and thus you continue to carry it until you decide to sell the investment at a later date.
+The loss is added to the cost basis for your repurchase.
+Therefore, you have to carry it until you decide to sell the investment at a later date.

 If you sell an investment at a loss and do not repurchase a similar investment within 30 days, you can claim that loss on your taxes for the year.